DancecardJK/OpenCode-Linear-Plugin/README.md

 ### Common Issues

+#### "401 Unauthorized" Error
+1. Verify your API key is correct and starts with `lin_api_`
+2. Check that the API key has sufficient permissions
+3. Ensure the API key hasn't expired
+4. Verify the environment variable is set correctly

+#### "Constructor called without new" Error
+This has been fixed in the refactored version.
+The plugin now uses proper singleton patterns with error handling.

+#### Plugin Not Loading
+1. Ensure the plugin is properly installed in your OpenCode configuration
+2. Check that all dependencies are installed
+3. Verify the plugin exports are correct

+#### Webhook Issues
 **Webhook signature verification fails:**
 - Ensure `LINEAR_WEBHOOK_SECRET` matches Linear webhook configuration
-- Check that the payload is not modified before verification
+- Check that payload is not modified before verification

 **Server not receiving webhooks:**
 - Verify firewall settings allow incoming connections